Topic: Aroma

 Maximizing Wine Aroma

-MEMBERS ONLYMany wine writers draw a distinction between “aroma” and “bouquet.”
+Many wine writers draw a distinction between “aroma” and “bouquet.”
 Typical is the discussion by Yair Margalit in his excellent book Concepts in Wine Chemistry.
-He says aroma “is the term for smell derived from the grape . . .
-Some varietal aromas are very powerful and recognized easily, and others are very weak and
+He says aroma “is the term for

 Troubleshooting Off-Odor in a Viognier